vigetlabs/microcosm/CONTRIBUTING.md

 ## Deployment

+The following steps are required to push a new release:

+1. Update changelog
+2. `npm version minor`
+3. `git push --tags`
+4. `make release`

 Microcosm must first be compiled down to ES5 using Babel.
 The following command will perform that task and deploy to NPM: